 Commonly, the standard process involves profiles being submerged or sprayed in acid, alkali or other chemicals and then being rinsed, in a specific sequence.
 The levels of acidity or alkalinity are essential, as is the temperature of the solution and the environmental conditions.

 Following pretreatment, the assessment of the product quality is a complex undertaking.
-It relies on comprehensive and robust quality systems, regular internal audits and rigorous external audits against recognised industry standards, such as Qualicoat, which demands a minimum of seven-bath pretreatment process.
+It relies on comprehensive and robust quality systems, regular internal audits and rigorous external audits against recognised industry standards, such as Qualicoat, which demands certain minimum requirements regarding the storage of goods, adhesion of the coating and many other aspects of the process.